Nebraska Revised Statute 23-1901

 The county engineer or surveyor shall also have such other and further powers as are necessarily incident to the general powers granted.

 (5) In counties having a population of one hundred fifty thousand inhabitants or more, the county engineer shall appoint a full-time county surveyor.
 The county surveyor shall perform all the duties prescribed in sections 23-1901 to 23-1913 and any other duties assigned to him or her by the county engineer.
-The county surveyor shall be a registered land surveyor as provided in sections 81-8,108 to 81-8,127.
+The county surveyor shall be a registered land surveyor as provided in the Land Surveyors Regulation Act.

 Laws 1879, § 127, p.
 386;